-CellaVision is a Group consisting of the parent company CellaVision AB and the five wholly-owned subsidiaries RAL Diagnostics (Bordeaux, France), CellaVision Inc. (Durham, USA), Cella Vision Canada Inc. (Toronto, Canada), CellaVision Japan K.K.
-(Yokohama, Japan), CellaVision International AB.
+CellaVision is a Group consisting of the parent company CellaVision AB and the five wholly-owned subsidiaries RAL Diagnostics (Bordeaux, France), CellaVision Inc. (Durham, USA), CellaVision Canada Inc. (Toronto, Canada), CellaVision Japan K.K.
+(Yokohama, Japan), and CellaVision International AB.

 Apart from RAL Diagnostics that covers a complete production facility, producing reagents, the function of the subsidiaries is primarily market support to partners in the regional markets.
-For markets where there is no local invoicing CellaVision has decided to employ staff through Business Sweden and in that way can operate on these markets without establishing subsidiaries.
+For other markets where CellaVision operates, the company employs staff through Business Sweden and in that way can operate on these markets without establishing subsidiaries.